AudiovisualMetadataPlatform/amp_bootstrap/docs/AMP-2150-experiment/README.md

 * A PYTHONPATH which includes the AMP standard library
 * AMP_ROOT and AMP_DATA_ROOT pointing to the current installation
 * amp_python.sif at the head of the PATH
-* TMPDIR, TEMP, APPTAINER_TMPDIR, and SINGULARITY_TMPDIR pointing
+* TMPDIR, TEMP, APPTAINER_TMPDIR, and APPTAINER_TMPDIR pointing
   to /var/tmp (to avoid out of memory issues on systems which use a ramdisk for /tmp)